 The proposed project is consistent with the Somersville Road Corridor Focus Area and the IS/MND concluded all potentially significant impacts would be reduced to a less-than-significant level with implementation of the mitigation measures set forth in the IS/MND.
-Therefore, staff recommends the Planning Commission consider the proposed project and take the following actions:
+Therefore, Planning Commission recommended that the City Council take the following actions:

-- 1. Adopt the resolution recommending adoption of the Delta Fair Village Project Initial Study/Mitigated Negative Declaration (IS/MND) and the mitigation monitoring and reporting program. - 2.
-Adopt the resolution recommending approval of a General Plan Amendment for purposes of amending the City of Antioch General Plan Land Use Map (GP-18-02). - 3.
-Adopt the resolution recommending approval of an ordinance rezoning the property to Planned Development District (PD-18-03). - 4.
-Adopt the resolution recommending approval of a Final Development Plan, Use Permit (UP-18-19), and Design Review (AR-18-20).
+- 1. Adopt the resolution approving the Delta Fair Village Project Initial Study/Mitigated Negative Declaration (IS/MND) and adopting the mitigation monitoring and reporting program; - 2.
+Adopt the resolution approving a General Plan Amendment for purposes of amending the City of Antioch General Plan Land Use Map (GP-18-02); - 3.
+Introduce the ordinance rezoning the property to Planned Development District and adopting the development standards (PD-18-03); and - 4.
+Adopt the resolution approving the Final Development Plan, Use Permit (UP-18-19), and Design Review (AR-18-20).